mtmse/speech-synthesis-server/README.md

 ```

 ### Log rotation
-The server and access log are rotated as defined in the configuration file.
+The server and access logs are rotated as defined in the configuration file.

 The Filibuster logs are currently not rotated.